ronalddddd/proxy-cache/readme.md

 # Proxy Cache

-A simple proxy cache with an adapter interface for stale-cache checking and external cache storage.
+An express middleware compatible proxy cache with an extensible adapter interface.
 Comes with a TTL adapter and a MongoDB adapter.

 # Install